WTFe-dev/whatthefe/src/posts/genesis.md

   - genesis
 ---

-# Genesis: The WTFe Moment
+# Genesis - The WTFe Moment

 Every blog has an origin story—this is mine.